Music Unlocked: Guidance for Schools

 Music is more necessary than ever to children’s broad and balanced education.
 The wellbeing benefits seen by many music education providers during lockdown will be ever more needed as children return to school and process their experiences.

-The Music Service management and staff are ready to return to music making, ready to engage and work alongside schools to create the safest learning environment possible for all our children and young people.
+The Music Service management and staff have returned to music making, engaging and working alongside schools to create the safest learning environment possible for all our children and young people.

 COVID-19 Code of Practice Protocols for the EA Music Service